Local news sites DNAinfo and Gothamist shut down

 But DNAinfo is, at the end of the day, a business, and businesses need to be economically successful if they are to endure.
 And while we made important progress toward building DNAinfo into a successful business, in the end, that progress hasn’t been sufficient to support the tremendous effort and expense needed to produce the type of journalism on which the company was founded.

-This is the end of a 16-year run for Gothamist, which has been my go-to source for neighborhood news site I moved to New York, and which was acquired by DNAinfo earlier this year.
+This is the end of a 16-year run for Gothamist, which has been my go-to source for neighborhood news since I moved to New York, and which was acquired by DNAinfo earlier this year.
 The closure will result in layoffs for 115 journalists, according to The New York Times.

 Was this a direct response to the staff’s decision to unionize?
-Well, Ricketts is a vocal opponent of unions, and a DNAinfo spokesperson didn’t exactly deny that two things were related: “The decision by the editorial team to unionize is simply another competitive obstacle making it harder for the business to be financially successful.”
+Well, Ricketts is a vocal opponent of unions, and a DNAinfo spokesperson didn’t exactly deny that the two things were related: “The decision by the editorial team to unionize is simply another competitive obstacle making it harder for the business to be financially successful.”

 0